skopp/msgboy/README.markdown

 * Add action triggered Msgboy messages: tips (5 votes down triggers an unsubscribe!... when the user votes down for the first time)
 * Dynamic Favicon to indicate that there are new messages in the Msgboy tab.
 * Make the whole Msgboy lighter.
 Maybe include less files?
+* Ungrouped stories should stay ungrouped.
+* Scale up images that should be displayed "in full".
+* Do not use "message" or "stories"... let the user decide.
+* Add instapaper to the "share" button (Thanks to [Adam B.](http://adambrault.com/)

 ## Publishers